Amicalola Falls State Park & Lodge – Dawsonville, GA

 Many beautiful and diverse hiking and walking trails wind through the park and activities are abundant at the Amicalola Falls Visitors Center.
 One of the most popular trails, the eight-mile Approach Trail leads from the park to Springer Mountain, the southern terminus of the 2,193-mile Appalachian Trail.

-Overnight accommodations at our Georgia mountain resort include 57 comfortable lodge rooms, 14 cozy rental cabins and 24 wooded campsites.
-On-site activities include ziplining, trout fishing, guided hikes, GPS scavenger hunts, and 3-D archery.
 The park is often used to host corporate events, family reunions and group retreats and is a popular destination wedding location.

-Whether you want to relax in the natural confines of the wooded campground, explore the Dawsonville, GA area or hike miles of mountain trails, Amicalola Falls State Park is ready for whatever Georgia activities you have in mind.
+Whether you want to relax in the natural confines of the wooded campground, explore the Dawsonville, GA area or hike miles of mountain trails, Amicalola Falls State Park & Lodge is ready for whatever Georgia activities you have in mind.

 Amicalola Falls State Park is accessible year-round during daylight hours.